ningrumdaud/ningrumdaud.github.io/pages/publications.md

 permalink: /publications/
 ---

-## Publication: Natural Language Processing & AI
+## Publications: Natural Language Processing & AI

 - [UnScientify: Detecting Scientific Uncertainty in Scholarly Full Text](https://doi.org/10.48550/arXiv.2307.14236) <br>
   In: Joint Workshop of the 4th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2023) and the 3rd AI + Informetrics (AII2023), part of the ACM/IEEE Joint Conference on Digital Libraries 2023, Santa Fe, New Mexico, USA, June 26 - 30, 2023. <br>